-For the Family Death Benefit Allowance program, the Plan's funding goal is to have 20% of the reserve for benefits granted, or \$693,790 (20% of \$3,468,949), in the contribution account.
-The actual contribution account of \$926,564 is more than the target.
-However, this surplus has been decreasing in past years because the Department contribution has been suspended.
+For the Family Death Benefit Allowance program, the Plan's funding goal is to have 20% of the reserve for benefits granted, or \$648,781 (20% of \$3,243,903), in the contribution account.
+The actual contribution account of \$982,438 is more than the target.

 This review also shows the experience for the Supplemental Family Death Benefit Allowance Fund.
 A stable long-term cost of this benefit is starting to emerge.
 On the basis of the experience of the fund, the contribution rate for the Supplemental Family Death Benefit Allowance Fund does appear to be approximately equal to the cost of the benefit (after adjusting earlier years to reflect the current benefit level payable).
 We will continue to monitor this in future valuations.
 We recommend that the Board do the following:

-- 1. As noted in last year's report, the actual contribution account has decreased steadily over recent years and is now close to the target level.
-Accordingly, we recommend that Department contributions be resumed for the Family Death Benefit Allowance Fund.
-The recommended monthly Department contribution rate of \$1.91 per active covered member would total approximately \$211,000 on an annual basis. - Contributing at this rate is expected to allow the contribution account to reduce gradually so as to be reasonably close to the target level in 10 years.
-This calculation is based on a ten-year average monthly cost of \$2.41 per active covered member. - Maintain the employee contribution rate to the Supplemental Family Death Benefit Allowance Fund.
+1. Reduce the monthly Department contribution rate from \$1.91 to \$1.62 per active covered member.
+This recommended Department contribution would total approximately \$182,000 on an annual basis.

+Contributing at this rate is expected to allow the contribution account to reduce gradually so as to be reasonably close to the target level in 10 years.
+This calculation is based on a ten-year average monthly cost of \$2.18 per active covered member.

+Maintain the employee contribution rate to the Supplemental Family Death Benefit Allowance Fund.
 No Department contribution is necessary at this time.

-CHART 2 Family Death Benefit Allowance Fund Costs Since 1970
+Family Death Benefit Allowance Fund Costs Since 1970